The Premier League era has seen some absolutely inspirational captains.

 Highest Premier League finish: 1st (2019/20)

-Jordan Henderson has come a long way in the five years since being made Liverpool captain.
-You wouldn’t think that Jurgen Klopp’s “mentality monsters” would need much guiding as they plough through Premier League opponents but every time Henderson misses significant amounts of time through injury the Reds’ stiff defence turns to jelly.
+Jordan Henderson has come a long way in the six years since being made Liverpool captain.
+You wouldn’t think that Jurgen Klopp’s “mentality monsters” would need much guiding as they plough through Premier League opponents but every time Henderson misses significant amounts of time through injury, the Reds’ stiff defence turns to jelly.
 Maybe all that pointing and shouting is actually effective?

 12. Stilyan Petrov (Aston Villa)